mike-weiner/kenyonwx/README.md

 #### Set Project Environment Variables
 The Node.js KenyonWX project requires several additional environment variables.
 Set the values of these variables:
-1. Create a file named `.env` in the project root directory.
+1. Create a file named `.env.local` in the project root directory.
-2. Within the newly created `.env` file, add the content found below.
+2. Within the newly created `.env.local` file, add the content found below.
 Replace any text contained within `< >` with your own values.

   ```
   MEMCACHEDCLOUD_SERVERS="<host>:<memcached_server_port>"